nrc/error-docs/error-design/error-type-design.md

 First of all, be aware that you are not making *one* choice per project.
 Different modules within your project can take different approaches, and you may want to take a different approach with the errors in your API vs those in the implementation.
 As well as different approaches in different parts of your project, you can mix approaches in one place, e.g., using concrete errors for some functions and trait object errors for others, or using a mix of enum style and single struct style errors.

-Ultimately the style of error type which is best depends on what kind of error handling you'll with them (or expect your users to do with them, if you're writing a library).
+Ultimately the style of error type which is best depends on what kind of error handling you'll with do them (or expect your users to do with them if you're writing a library).
 For error recovery at (or very close) to the error site, the error type doesn't matter much.
 If you are going to do fine-grained recovery at some distance from where the error is thrown (e.g., in a different module or crate), then the enum style is probably best.
 If you have a lot of errors in a library (and/or all errors are rather similar), or you expect the user to only do coarse-grained recovery (e.g., retry or communicate failure to the user), then the single struct style might be better.
 Where there can be effectively no recovery (or recovery is rare), and the intention is only to log the errors (or report the errors to a developer in some other way) then trait objects might be best.

 Common advice is to use concrete error types for libraries (because they give the user maximum flexibility) and trait object errors in applications (for simplicity).
 However, I think this is an over-simplification.
 The advice for libraries is good unless you are sure the user won't want to recover from errors (and note that recovery is possible using downcasting, it's just easier if there is more information).
 For applications, it might make sense to use concrete types to make recovery easier.
 For many applications, you're more likely to be able to recover from locally produced errors rather than those from upstream libraries.
 Being closer to the user also makes interactive recovery easier.

-For large, sophisticated applications, you probably want to use the enum style of concrete error, since this permits localisation (and other customisation) of error messages and helps with the modularity of APIs.
+For large, sophisticated applications, you probably want to use the enum style of concrete error, since this permits localisation (and other customization) of error messages and helps with the modularity of APIs.

 ## General advice